Check these tips on how to find time to work out consistently based on your personality type. Be inspired and start moving.

 Make sure you have everything in your gym bag.
 If you have to go back to work afterwards, you may wish to take a shower.

 If a 1-mile walk is what you have planned, remember to wear comfortable shoes and not to carry anything heavy with you.
-Outdoors or on a treadmill, walks are great exercises for everyone.Always find time for the things that make you feel happy to be alive. #quoteoftheday Click To Tweet
+Outdoors or on a treadmill, walks are great exercises for everyone.How to start working out regularly with creativity to boost your confidence. #coaching #mentorship #MindfulPlanning Click To Tweet

 This is the category that fits me best.